Academic Advisement Center

 - For incompletes received in spring or summer terms, the deadline for completion is usually in November unless course instructor determines an earlier date.

-- For incompletes received in fall terms, the deadline for completion is usually in April unless course instructor determines an earlier date.
+- For incompletes received in fall or winter terms, the deadline for completion is usually in April unless course instructor determines an earlier date.

 Specific dates are posted in the Key Dates and Deadlines which are on the Registrar's website.